 So, without getting to deep into it, we decided that it’s time to put some intention behind the connection.
 We committed to organizing 2 dates a month; 1 that I pick and 1 that he pick.
 This way we can make sure to enjoy an activity the other likes too.
 We tried this out for the first time on Sunday and it went really well!

 This weekend we visited Dallas Contemporary and it was so fun!
 Since neither of us had been there, it felt nice to discover something new together.
 My boyfriend has a degree in fine arts so it was exciting to see him light up like that.
 We both flexed our creativity muscles a bit and had a different type of conversation as it sparked different thoughts and curiosities within us.
 And it’s free!
 Visit their website if you’d like more info, but I highly recommend if you’re looking to do something different in Dallas [pictures below].

 3.)
 I am intentional with where and how I spend my money…

-A little over a year ago, my boyfriend and I started saving to hit a view it now big goal of ours and THIS month, if everything goes according to plan, I’ll hit my portion of the savings goal 3 months early!
+A little over a year ago, my boyfriend and I started saving to hit a big goal of ours and THIS month, if everything goes according to plan, I’ll hit my portion of the savings goal 3 months early!
 And the idea is to keep saving up to our timeline.
 Honestly, this will be the hardest but coolest and one of my greatest accomplishments to date.